elizafairlady/ish/docs/language.md

 r = 42 + " things"             # "42 things"
 ```

-If either operand is a string, `+` performs concatenation.
+If either operand is a string, `+` always performs concatenation — no numeric coercion is attempted.
+This is a fast path: `+` with any string operand is guaranteed to concatenate.

 **Unary operators:**